jakob1379/AMAS2025/README.md

 2.  **Install dependencies:**
     The site requires `mkdocs` and the `material` theme.
     ```bash
+    #using uv
+    uv sync

+    # using pip
-    pip install mkdocs mkdocs-material
+    pip install .
     ```

 3.  **Serve the website:**
     Run the following command from the root of the repository:
     ```bash
-    mkdocs serve
+    mkdocs serve -o
     ```
     This will start a local development server.
-You can view the website by opening your browser and navigating to `http://127.0.0.1:8000`.
+You can view the website by navigating to `http://127.0.0.1:8000`.
 The site will automatically reload when you make changes to the source files.

 4.  **(Optional) Build static files:**
     To generate the static HTML files for the site, run: